BHoM/documentation/docs/Development/Testing/index.md

 ### Create a new test solution

-You can create a new Unit Test solution from Visual Studio from the File menu as shown below.
+You can create a new Test solution in Visual Studio from the File menu as shown below.

 ![2023-08-22 13_16_15-Diffing_Tests - Microsoft Visual Studio](https://github.com/BHoM/documentation/assets/6352844/4e6e299b-5ad8-4c74-9fee-14e1fca34d5c)